mebble/grpc-web-hello/README.md

 Start the gRPC server `$ npm run dev:server`

-Build and start the envoy proxy from the dockerfile
+Build the docker image and spin up the envoy proxy in a container
 ```
 $ docker build . \
-    -t helloworld/envoy \
+    -t grpc-web-hello:latest \
     -f ./envoy.Dockerfile
-$ docker run -d helloworld/envoy \
+$ docker run -d \
     -p 8080:8080 \
-    -p 9901:9901
+    -p 9901:9901 \
+    grpc-web-hello:latest
 ```

 In another terminal, start the gRPC client's development server `$ npm run dev:client`.
 This will spin up a development server for the client-side code.